 - Enter an internal Name and Description for the new custom native ad format.
 This is the name that will appear as an option when selecting a native ad format for a new creative.

-- (Optional) Enter your app name in the "Open Measurement partner" field to allow secure cross-publisher mobile app viewability measurement for supported third-party viewability providers.
+- (Optional) Enter the ID that your organization registered with IAB Tech Lab in the "Open Measurement partner" field to allow secure cross-publisher mobile app viewability measurement for supported third-party viewability providers.

 - Click Add variable.